Common Circumstances of Empty-Nexters

 Knowing how and why you are spending this extra cash is a big step.
 Technology can help in this regard; sites like Mint.com have powerful tracking and goal-setting tools that allow empty-nesters to manage their financial day-to-day as they see fit.
 Though the site won't prevent you from swiping your credit card or writing a check, it will provide you a snapshot into your spending habits while allowing you to set up savings strategies that are manageable and trackable.

 Instead of setting your sights on saving all of your newly allocated money, take small bites and gradually increase your savings by decreasing your expenses.
 Weaning yourself off of significant spending habits is a better approach than trimming all of the fat at once.
 Pick a reasonable date in the future to begin reducing the amount spent on certain things or to cut certain expenses all together.

 One of the most effective ways to save is to remove the human element.
 Setting up automatic savings to occur on certain times of the month takes away the possibility that you will spend the money elsewhere.
 Removing the emotional components of spending/saving with these auto-deposits and increased 401(k) deductions forces a savings strategy upon you.
 Not having the money at your disposal leaves less of a chance you will spend it.

-If you are a recent empty-nester and need help planning your financial future, please call us at 516-496-7800.
+If you are a recent empty-nester and need help planning your financial future, please call us at 516-496-7800 or contact us online.